 Another solution is to set the environment variable LD_RUN_PATH during linking to GLB_DIR/lib.
 Best thing is to add this to your shell dot-file (e.g. .bashrc).
-Then you can use: A typical compiler command like and a typical linker command like
+Then you can use: A typical compiler command like gcc -c my_program.c -IGLB_DIR/include/ and a typical linker command like